TheOdinProject/curriculum/foundations/html_css/html-foundations/project-recipes.md

 <div class="lesson-note">

-A GitHub paid account is required to publish a private repository.
+A GitHub paid account is required to publish web projects from a private repository.
+Free accounts can only publish from public repositories.

 </div>